Vict0r-Git/DevOps-group3/use-cases/use-case-6.md

 ### Primary Actor:
 Analyst
 ### Trigger:
-The request of top 15 populated countries in a region is entered
+Analyst enters the input number of top populated countries in the region

 ----------------------
 ### MAIN SUCCESS SCENARIO